-But what if you were able to cut back on your monthly outgoings – so you could start saving some money, and not have to consider applying for a loan with direct payday lenders so frequently.
+But what if you were able to cut back on your monthly outgoings – so you could start saving some money, and not have to consider applying for a loan with direct payday lenders on a regular basis.

-It might only seem like a small saving here but in time you will start to save!
+It might only feel like small savings here and there, but in time you should start to save!
 Here are our five top tips for decreasing your monthly outgoings:

 There are a surprising number of people who don’t know what their total average monthly outgoings are, which leads them to payday loan companies to tie them over until payday.
-Admittedly this can be difficult to track considering the number of different bills and purchases made on a daily basis.
+Admittedly your finances can be difficult to track considering the number of different bills and purchases made on a daily basis.
 But by using a budget calculator you can work out where the majority of your money is going.
-The Budget Planner from the Money Advice Service is a good start, and if you want to monitor your expenses on the go, this Daily Budget app is also very handy!

-By working out what you spend most on some of the more frivolous items, you’ll be able to work out where you can cut down.
+By working out what you spend the most amount of money on, especially when it comes to more frivolous items, you’ll be able to work out where you can cut down.

-Running a car is not cheap, in fact, at the end of the 2017 financial year transport was the largest household expense.
+Running a car is not cheap, in fact, for many people, especially those who have a long commute into work, transport can be their largest household expense.
 So, each time you get in the car, just think – do I really need to drive?
-If it is close enough could you walk or get on your bike, instead?
+If it is close enough, could you walk or get on your bike, instead?
 Once you take parking as well as petrol into account, would it be cheaper to take the bus or get the train?

-If you need to drive could you car share?
-Perhaps if you live near someone who does the same route as you on a daily basis?
+If you need to drive, could you car share?
+Perhaps if you live near someone who does the same route as you on a daily basis, you could alternate who drives you both into work.
 You will quickly see your monthly costs go down if you can cut back on transport costs.